Apply – C-Dd Libraries Tour 2022

 Make an invitation now: deadline Sept 4, 2021

 Simon Armitage plans to give readings in libraries across the UK during a week each spring, from the flagship libraries of the big cities to smaller or mobile libraries serving rural areas.

-“From A to Z, wherever invitations and opportunities take me.”
+“… from A to Z, wherever the invitations take me.”

 Can you help?

-Please check the alphabet chart at the end below to find out when Simon Armitage could be coming your way.
+If so, please read on.
+For other letters, please check the alphabet compass at the end below to find out when Simon Armitage could be coming your way during the decade.

 “My experience of reading and writing began in the village library where I grew up, then in the nearby town library, then in libraries at various places of study and teaching.”

 If your library is a mobile library, home library service or community library in a phone box, then you will need to be creative about hosting a safe event and consider the internet question below.
 However, please get in touch if you’ve got a good idea!